Research & Education

 In 2017, 21.48 percent of graduating seniors representing at least 25 disciplines engaged academically in environmental studies and sustainability during their four years at Princeton.

 Since 2011 the Office of Sustainability has maintained a web resource listing potential technology and behavior-based research ideas utilizing the campus as a living laboratory, and continues to develop partnerships with academic departments to advance these efforts.

 Since 2008, the High Meadows Foundation Sustainability Fund has awarded support for 14 faculty research projects, 3 senior thesis projects, and 71 campus-based initiatives from students or staff such as the Garden Project at Forbes College.

-During the summer of 2015, 79 undergraduates from 15 majors held environmentally-focused internships with Princeton faculty and external organizations, including assignments in 12 countries around the globe.
+During the 2016-2017 academic year, 82 undergraduates from 15 majors held environmentally-focused internships with Princeton faculty and external organizations, including assignments in 10 countries around the globe.

 Nearly 118 courses have been offered since 2012 that either focused on or incorporated sustainability.
 New sustainability-related courses offered in 2015-16 included two student-initiated seminars: "Investigating an Ethical Approach to Sustainability at Princeton," and "Science, Society & Dinner."